qasimalideveloper/ToxicFriend-Manipulation-Detector-Website/README.md

 4. Clean Structure of the website

 ## Folder Structure:
-Frontend: Contains all the frontend files and assets
+Frontend: Contains all the frontend files and assets <br>
-Backend: Contains all the backend files includes python and sqlite database Admin Page: Main Admin Page from which i can see all users and their names
+Backend: Contains all the backend files includes python and sqlite database<br>
+Admin Page: Main Admin Page from which i can see all users and their names<br>

 ## Screenshots